fossasia/meilix-generator/README.md

     - Dropbox

 - Add all the documents and files you need in your linux.
 - System Lock: it allows you to freeze all the systems you are hosting using Meilix.

 ## Meilix-Generator components

-* [fossasia/meilix](https://github.com/fossasia/meilix) hosts the source of Meilix based on Lubuntu.
+* [fossasia/meilix](https://github.com/fossasia/meilix) hosts and builds the source files of Meilix Linux.
 * The bootscreen is build as a deb package in [fossasia/meilix-artwork](https://github.com/fossasia/meilix-artwork).
-* The webapp is used to trigger a Meilix build based on the user configuration.
+* This webapp is used to trigger a Meilix build based on the user configuration.
 Builds are run on Travis and the user is mailed a link download the custom build.
 Builds are released to [Github releases](https://github.com/fossasia/meilix/releases).
 * Meilix Generator follows the standard front end of other FOSSASIA projects like [Open Event Webapp](https://github.com/fossasia/open-event-webapp)